Cross effects and calculus in an unbased setting: Introduction

-We work with functors $F:\Cf \rightarrow \D$ where $\C$ and $\D$ are simplicial model categories and $\Cf $ is the subcategory of $\C$ that consists of objects $A\rightarrow X\rightarrow B$ factoring a fixed morphism $f:A\rightarrow B$.
+We work with functors $F:\Cf \rightarrow \D$ where $\C$ and $\D$ are simplicial model categories and $\Cf $ is the category that consists of objects $A\rightarrow X\rightarrow B$ factoring a fixed morphism $f:A\rightarrow B$ in $\C$.
 In \cite{RB}, we used an adjoint pair involving the $n$th cross effect functor to define a cotriple $\perp _{n}$ on the category of functors from a pointed category with finite coproducts to an abelian category.
 The cotriple $\perp_n$ yielded the $(n-1)$st term in our Taylor tower.
 The main difficulty in reconstructing the cotriple $\perp_{n}$ in the category of functors from $\Cf$ to $\D$ is that the pair of functors used in \cite{RB} is no longer an adjoint pair, but instead only gives us an adjunction up to homotopy.
-This issue is resolved by factoring through a category of weakly reduced functors that endows particular maps with sections and using the existence of these sections to produce an adjunction on the nose.
+We resolve this issue by factoring through a category of coalgebras associated to a certain cotriple $t$ to obtain a pair of adjunctions whose composition produces the adjunction we need.
 This gives us the following result.
-The functor $\perp _n$ is the diagonal of the $n$th cross effect. .1 in {\bf Theorem 3.10, Proposition 3.13, Theorem 3.15} {\it For each $n\geq 0$, there is an adjoint pairs of functors $(U^+, t^+)$ between an enhanced category of weakly reduced functors of $n$ variables from $\Cf$ to $\D$ and the category of functors of $n$ variables from $\Cf$ to $\D$, where the forgetful functor $U^+$ is the left adjoint.
-There is a second adjoint pair of functors $(\Delta ^*, \sqcup _n)$ between the category of functors of $n$ variables from $\Cf$ to $\D$ and the category of functors of a single variable from $\Cf$ to $\D$, with the diagonal functor $\Delta^*$ the left adjoints.
+The functor $\perp _n$ is the diagonal of the $n$th cross effect. .1 in {\bf Theorem 3.8, Theorem 3.14, Theorem 3.17.} {\it For each $n\geq 1$, there is a cotriple $t$ on the category of functors of $n$ variables from $\Cf$ to $\D$, and an adjoint pair of functors $(U^+, t^+)$ between this category and the category of $t$-coalgebras, where the forgetful functor $U^+$ is the left adjoint.
+There is a second adjoint pair of functors $(\Delta ^*, \sqcup _n)$ between the category of functors of $n$ variables from $\Cf$ to $\D$ and the category of functors of a single variable from $\Cf$ to $\D$, with the diagonal functor $\Delta^*$ as the left adjoint.
 The composition yields the adjoint pair $(\Delta ^*\circ U^+, t^+\circ \sqcup _n)$ whose associated cotriple is $\perp_n$, defined on the category of functors from $\Cf$ to $\D$.}

 .1 in